MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine.md

 ![](media/quickcreatesteps_inked.jpg)

 1. **Open Hyper-V Manager**
-  Either press the Window's key and type "Hyper-V Manager" to search applications for Hyper-V Manager or scroll through the applications in your start menu until you find Hyper-V Manager.
+  Either press the Windows key and type "Hyper-V Manager" to search applications for Hyper-V Manager or scroll through the applications in your start menu until you find Hyper-V Manager.

 2. **Open Quick Create**
   In Hyper-V Manager, Find **Quick Create** in the right hand **Actions** menu.